Local vendors welcome customers for Small Business Saturday

 WICHITA, Kan.
-(KSNW) – Many local crafters and vendors set up shop on Saturday for Small Business Saturday.
+(KSNW) – Many local crafters and vendors set up shop for Small Business Saturday.

 The Child Advocacy Center of Sedgwick County hosted the Local and Global Holiday Market.

-All items for sale were handmade by either a local women-owned business or from somewhere across the world where workers are paid a fair wage.
+All items for sale were handmade by a local women-owned business or from somewhere worldwide where workers are paid a fair wage.

-“This is a big deal for Wichita because we need to think on purpose with our shopping we are trying to highlight that we can be more intentional about who we impact and where our goods are coming from when we shop during the holidays or any time of year,” said Organizer of Women Empowered Market, Katy Munden.
+“This is a big deal for Wichita because we need to think on purpose with our shopping.
+We are trying to highlight that we can be more intentional about who we impact and where our goods are coming from when we shop during the holidays or any time of year,” said Katy Munden, organizer of Women Empowered Market.

 Over in downtown Wichita, the new holiday market ‘Bringing it Black’ opened its doors.